oblador/react-native-keychain/README.md

 A: Do call `setGenericPassword({ ...otherProps, storage: "AES" })` with forced storage.

 > Note: attempt to force storage `RSA` when biometrics is not available will force code to reject call with errors specific to device biometric configuration state.

+---

+Q: How to force Fingerprint biometric type when reading the secret?

+A: Use `RSA` storageType to call `setGenericPassword`.
+Later, when calling `getGenericPassword`, use `accessControl: BIOMETRY_STRONG` for Class 3 biometrics enforcement.

 ## Manual Installation